tantodefi/speedrunLUKSO-challenges/README.md

 Run the `yarn verify --network luksoTestnet` command to verify your contracts on LUKSO testnet blockexplorer 🛰

-👉 Search this address on LUKSO testnet blockexplorer to get the URL you submit to 🏃‍♀️[TODO]().
+👉 Search this address on LUKSO testnet blockexplorer to get the URL you submit along with your deployed dapp to 🏃‍♀️[speedrunlukso.com](https://speedrunlukso.com/submit).

 ---

-> 🏃 Head to your next challenge [here](https://github.com/Dev-Rel-as-a-Service/SpeedRunLUKSO).
+> 🏃 Head to your next challenge [here](https://github.com/tantodefi/SpeedRunLUKSO).

 > 💬 Problems, questions, comments on the stack?
-Post them to the [🏗 CommonGround](TODO)
+Post them to the [🏗 Telegram](https://t.me/+DlLg2q8IeII4Mjhh)